chiravdave/Deep-Learning/Finding_Phone/README.md

 an example of a image with a phone on it: <p align="center"> <img src="0.jpg"> </p>

 # Instructions to run the code
 Step 1.
-Install python3 if you don't have it. (https://realpython.com/installing-python/)
+Install all the necessary packages

 Step 2.
-Install argparse module if you don't have it.
-Run this command **pip3 install argparse** for installing it.
+Run the training script named train_phone_finder.py with image direcory passed as an argument.

 Step 3.
-Open the bash file **run.sh**, uncomment the last line and change python to python3.
-Once done, it should look like: python3 ./src/pharmacy_counting.py ./input/itcont.txt ./output/top_cost_drug.txt
+Once training is done run the testing script named find_phone.py with the image file that you want to test as an argument.